ptrkvsky/portfolio-2023/README.md

 - **Vitest**: Vitest is a testing tool designed for Vue.js applications.
 It is set up to execute tests on your Vue components, providing confidence in the functionality and reliability of your application.

+- **GraphQL Code Generator**: Used to generate types and interfaces from the GraphQL Sanity endpoint.
+All types goes into SanityGraph

 By running these checks before each commit, Husky helps maintain code quality and consistency while ensuring that your project remains error-free.

 ## Lighthouse Audit